 - See campus through the eyes of our student tour guides with this YouTube playlist.

 - Listen to GW Unfiltered, our student-run podcast about life at GW.
 (It's available on Apple Podcasts and Spotify, among others.
 See if it's on your preferred platform.)

-- Browse our self-guided tour booklet or listen to our GW Unfiltered walking tour.
-(Pro-tip: Use it with our virtual tour or Google Maps!)
+- Do a self-guided tour.
+Use our self-guided tour booklet or listen to our GW Unfiltered walking tour.
+Can't make it to campus?
+Use either along with our virtual tour or Google Maps!

 You've explored our offerings and want to learn more.
-Our virtual sessions provide additional information and time for your questions!
+Our virtual sessions provide additional information about GW while allowing time for your questions.

-We offer general information sessions and live chats, plus sessions that dive into our Mount Vernon campus and some of GW's schools/colleges.
+Virtually, we offer general information sessions and live chats, plus sessions that dive into our Mount Vernon campus, special academic programs, and some of GW's schools/colleges.
 We also offer events throughout the year to help you connect to the GW community.

 You're practically a GW expert, but you still have questions.
 Get answers from our staff and current students!

 - Chat with current students via the chat pop-up on our Life at GW page.

 - Schedule a call (by video or phone) with your admissions representative.
 Unsure of your representative?
 Browse our admissions staff list to find the rep for your area.

 - Not sure who to ask?
 Contact our office at 202-994-6040 or [email protected] and we'll do our best to help you.